leizzer/snapshot-app/README.md

 #### Controller

 It pretty much has the regular RESTful actions.
 It doesn't have edit/upgrade for reasons that I will discuss during our call.
-The action to highlight is the `restore` action that receives the `id` if the snapshot and the `product_ids` that the user wants to restore, with this information if will call the `SnapshotRestorer` service.
-The service tries to update current product on Shopify with the information saved in snapshot-app, if it fails it's probably because the product was deleted on Shopify so it tries to creates the product instead.
+The action to highlight is the `restore` action that receives the `id` of the snapshot and the `product_ids` that the user wants to restore, with this information it will call the `SnapshotRestorer` service.
+The service tries to update the current product on Shopify with the information saved in snapshot-app, if it fails it's probably because the product was deleted on Shopify so it tries to create the product instead.

 #### Frontend

 - Home page: List of snapshots in order of creation.
 There you can create a new snapshot manually.
-- New Snapshot page: For manually create a new snapshot.
+- New Snapshot page: For manually creating a new snapshot.
 User can change the default name for the snapshot and select which products wants to back up.
 - Restore Page: When the user clicks on a snapshot the app will present a page with all the products from that snapshot and user can select which products to restore.

 ### Schedules

 #### In Database / Model

-The field to highlight here is the `recurring` field that can ben `disabled`, `daily`, `weekly` or `monthly`.
+The field to highlight here is the `recurring` field that can be `disabled`, `daily`, `weekly` or `monthly`.
 This model is used to know if the user wants to automatically create snapshots and with what frequency.

 A `Schedule` is created for each `Shop` after the shop is created.

 #### Controller

-Simple controller with for updating the `recurring` value.
+Simple controller for updating the `recurring` field.

 #### Frontend

-- Home page: List of snapshots in order of creation.
-There you can create a new snapshot manually.
-- New Snapshot page: For manually create a new snapshot.
-User can change the default name for the snapshot and select which products wants to back up.
-- Restore Page: When the user clicks on a snapshot the app will present a page with all the products from that snapshot and user can select which products to restore.
+- Home page: Small card for setting the `recurring` value from dropdown.

 ### Jobs